 THE HOSTING OF RELIGIOUS EVENTS.
 The Constitution recognizes the right to freedom of religion and the right to the free exercise of religion.
-To that end, it is recommended that religious services be held seven (7) days a week, during the hours permitted under the lockdown, as long as establishments operate at no more than thirty percent (30%) of the maximum capacity established in the building code currently in effect in Puerto Rico (PR Building Code 2018) and that they ensure participants remain six (6) to nine (9) feet apart.
-It is important to clarify that if accommodating a number of people equivalent to the thirty percent (30%) maximum capacity required by this order within the same space would make it impossible to practice social distancing, the church and/or temple, mosque, or synagogue must further reduce occupancy to a level that makes it possible to ensure that participants can remain six (6) to nine (9) feet apart at all times.
-This includes outdoor spaces.
-While this Order is in effect, any church, temple, mosque, or synagogue that is able to broadcast their services, masses, or meetings on the radio, television, or through digital means should prioritize holding their activities using these methods in either live or recorded formats with only the necessary technical or support staff present.
-Any church, temple, mosque, or synagogue that holds in-person services during the hours permitted under the lockdown must adhere to the Guidelines for the Reopening of Religious Services, which are available at La Fortaleza's Third Sector and Faith-Based Office, and their respective health and safety protocols (the use of masks and hand sanitizer, remaining six (6) feet apart, etc.), provided that they operate at no more than thirty percent (30%) of the capacity established in the building code currently in effect in Puerto Rico (PR Building Code 2018).
+To that end, it is recommended that religious services be held seven (7) days a week, during the hours permitted for businesses in general, as long as establishments operate at no more than thirty percent (30%) of the maximum capacity established in the building code currently in effect in Puerto Rico (PR Building Code 2018) and that physical distancing among participants is ensured.
+Any church, temple, mosque, or synagogue that holds in-person services during the hours permitted under the lockdown must adhere to the Guidelines for the Reopening of Religious Services, which are available at La Fortaleza's Third Sector and Faith-Based Office, and their respective health and safety protocols (the use of masks and hand sanitizer, physical distancing, etc.), provided that they operate at no more than thirty percent (30%) of the capacity established in the building code currently in effect in Puerto Rico (PR Building Code 2018).
+It is hereby clarified, however, that participants must remain six feet apart from each other in indoor areas.

-Parish or administrative offices may continue to operate during the hours authorized by the lockdown as long as they adhere to the health and safety measures.
+Parish or administrative offices may continue to operate during the hours authorized by the curfew as long as they adhere to the health and safety measures.